 Different types of policies are available based on your property’s location and flood history:

 If you live in a community that participates in the NFIP, your building and contents can be covered by a standard flood insurance policy.
 You must apply for building coverage and contents coverage separately if you choose to purchase a standard flood insurance policy.

 Preferred Risk Flood Policy Requirements

 If your home or business is in a low or moderate risk zone you may qualify for a low-cost preferred risk policy.
 While you aren’t required to purchase flood insurance in low-to-moderate risk areas, a preferred risk policy will protect your home and its contents if you are affected by a small flood or a larger flood that has extended into your low-risk area.
 Preferred risk policies include dwelling and contents coverage with prices starting around $250 per year.

 Get a Quote for Flood Insurance

 Don’t wait until it’s too late.
 Contact Safeguard Insurance to get flood protection with an affordable and comprehensive insurance policy.
 Call us at 702.638.0022 or complete the short quote request form on this page.

 Safeguard Insurance is located in Las Vegas, NV.
-We are licensed to quote flood insurance in Nevada, Utah, Arizona, Idaho, Washington, Oregon, and California.
+We are licensed to quote flood insurance in Nevada, Utah, Arizona, Texas, Idaho, Washington, Oregon, and California.